alexykn/sps2/README.md

 8. CLI receives events and updates display accordingly
 9. Final success/error event sent back to CLI

 **Note**: Install is for binary packages only.
-To build from source, use `sps2 build recipe.rhai` which produces a .sp file.
+To build from source, use `sps2 build recipe.star` which produces a .sp file.

 ### CLI Display Responsibilities
 - Progress bars for downloads